odow/StochOptFormat/README.md

   - We did not try to incorporate chance constraints.
   - We did not try to incorporate continuous random variables.
   - We did not try to incorporate decision-hazard nodes.

+Finally, StochOptFormat is not an algebraic modeling language for stochastic programming.
+Instead, it is an instance format [5].

+You should not write StochOptFormat files by hand.
+Nor should you need to consider the exact layout of the file when formulating your model.
+The analog is the MPS file format.
+No one writes MPS files by hand, and most people are probably unaware of the exact structure and syntax of an MPS file.
+Instead, we use high-level algebraic modeling languages like [JuMP] to build models, and we expect our solvers to handle the difficulty of reading and writing the MPS files.

 ## Example